C4813/EVE-Trade-Tools-Price-Helper/README.md

 - Configure an external cron service to ping `/?ett_ph_run=TOKEN` every minute — the URL and token are shown in the Schedule tab
 - The external database should be dedicated to ETT data — the plugin does not modify or clean up external DB tables on uninstall
-- Re-run the Fuzzwork import after each new Fuzzwork static data dump is published
+- Re-run the SDE import whenever CCP releases an updated Static Data Export
-- Re-run Generate TypeIDs after changing market group selection or after a Fuzzwork import
+- Re-run Generate TypeIDs after changing market group selection or after an SDE import
-- The `bz2` PHP extension must be available for the Fuzzwork import to function
+- The `zip` PHP extension must be available for the SDE import to function
+- Uploaded ZIPs are stored temporarily in `uploads/ett-price-helper/sde-tmp/` during import and deleted automatically on completion or failure; the directory is blocked from web access via `.htaccess`
 - Job records are pruned after 90 days

 ---